Maratby/Tsunami/README.md

 Currently contains 40+ fusions between Splash and Vanilla Jokers!
 See the Collection ingame for more information!
 For once I can say, a lot of them have original art!
 I'm getting my shit together on that.
 Woohoo..

-Contains many, many additional ways to gain Splash or Splash copies outside the joker pool!
+Contains many, many additional ways to gain Splash or Splash copies outside the joker pool, and an enhancement to support Splash builds.

 Cross-Mod Fusions available!
 I'll be working on more of these later, right now there are two:
 - MoreFluff's Philosophical Joker